-Fig.~\ref{figure:genflowerstructure} shows two representative generalized flower structures of $G_2$, when $q=8$ and $9$.
+Fig.~\ref{figure:genflowerstructure} shows two representative generalized flower structures of $G_2$, for $q=8$ and $q=9$.
 In each cycle graph of $G_2$, there are $|N|=q$ petals and one ``root system'' (encircled by the dash-dotted line), which is the normal subgroup $N$.
 Every petal is a conjugate of $H$ and has size $q-1$.
 Since $N$ has $q-1$ nonidentity elements, each having order $p$, the root system consists of $(q-1)/(p-1)$ trivially intersecting ``roots/tubers'', each of which is a $p$-cycle.
-Note that if $m=1$, then there will be only one root/tuber, as in the original flower structure in Fig.~\ref{figure:flowerstructure}.
+Note that when $m=1$, there is only one root/tuber, as in the original flower structure in Fig.~\ref{figure:flowerstructure}.

 Now using the same matrices

 as in Section~\ref{subsec:pgl(2,p)} (except that $t$ now generates $\f_q^\times$ instead of $\f_p^\times$), we write down the following subgroups: